alexec/www.alexecollins.com/source/2015-11-28-developing-with-docker-proxy-container.html.md

   - 80:80
 ~~~

-Finally, do `docker-compose up` to get them all up and running.
+Finally, do `docker-compose up` to get them up and running.

 If you request either URL from your host machine, the request will go to the correct container.

 ### Discussion

 This technique is a good starting point.
-It's aimed at making development easier, but putting a proxy container in front of a cluster of containers can also be used in production so that you do not need to expose the container directly.
+It's aimed at making development easier, but putting a proxy container in front of a cluster of containers can also be used in production, so that you do not need to expose containers directly.

-The above `default.conf` is not secure for production.
-But, you would need to modify it to be more secure if you want to use it there.
+The above `default.conf` is not secure enough for production.
 I've used Nginx, as I'm familiar with it, but you could also you HA Proxy for this task.

 In fact, you can do this automatically using [Jason Wilder's Nginx proxy](http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/), and this is well worthwhile looking at for complex projects.